johnli25/MNIST-CUDA-GPU/readme.md

 The code in `m1.cc`, `m2.cc`, and `m3.cc` are the top level files that are executed for each milestone.
 You should not be modifying these files.

 *This project was part of ECE 408: Applied Parallel Programming at the University of Illinois at Urbana-Champaign.
-More information about this course can be found online*
+More information about this course can be found online.*

 ## License